Tax Strategy - Quintain Ltd

 This document outlines the tax strategy of Quintain Limited and its UK incorporated subsidiary companies (“Quintain”) and sets out its approach to tax and the management of its relationship with HM Revenue & Customs (“HMRC”).

-Quintain seeks to comply fully with its tax reporting obligations in the UK and will do so in any other jurisdictions it may decide to operate in, and to provide support to its investors and stakeholders to help them comply with their tax reporting obligations.
+Quintain is committed to full compliance with its tax reporting obligations in the UK and in other jurisdictions in which it may decide to operate in.
+The group also provides support to our investors and stakeholders to help them comply with their tax reporting obligations.

 It is Quintain’s policy not to engage in any transaction or structure that is contrary to the spirit and purpose of tax legislation, or that seeks to rely upon non-disclosure (in whole or in part) to HMRC.
-This includes where such a tax advantage may be exploited by a third party.
+This policy also extends to any tax advantage which may be exploited by a third party.

 The group continually reviews the nature of its risk management procedures, but the core principle underlying all tax-related polices is to identify potential tax risks, assess the quantum and nature of those risks and then seek to minimise those risks.